fiimaarif/fiimaarif/README.md

 <img src=https://img.shields.io/badge/instagram-%23000000.svg?&style=for-the-badge&logo=instagram&logoColor=white alt=instagram style="margin-bottom: 5px;" />
 </a>

 I'm a Frontend Developer, I have experience in creating and developing responsive and intuitive user interfaces for web applications.
-I possess skills in HTML, CSS, and JavaScript, as well as experience using frameworks such as React and Angular.
+I possess skills in HTML, CSS, and JavaScript, as well as experience using frameworks such as ReactJS, Angular and React Native for Mobile.
 I am also able to work closely with the backend team to ensure seamless integration between the user interface and systems.
 I am passionate about learning and experimenting with new technologies to create better applications.<br>

 Here are some ideas to get you started: